fatmakahveci/fatmakahveci.com-sources/content/aws note/certified_solutions_architect-associate.md

 - [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) is a fully managed, serverless, key-value NoSQL database designed to run high-performance applications at any scale.

 #### 6.6.5 <span id="40">Amazon ElastiCache</span>

+- [Amazon ElastiCache](https://docs.aws.amazon.com/elasticache/index.html) makes it easy to set up, manage, and scale distributed in-memory cache environments in the AWS Cloud.
+It provides a high performance, resizable, and cost-effective in-memory cache, while removing complexity associated with deploying and managing a distributed cache environment.

 #### 6.6.6 <span id="41">Amazon Keyspaces (for Apache Cassandra)</span>